 The Town of Surfside purchases their potable water supply directly from the Miami-Dade County Water and Sewer Department (WASD).
 Under this arrangement, the Town of Surfside coordinates with Miami-Dade County to ensure that adequate capacity is available for existing and future customers.
 The Biscayne Aquifer, an underground geologic formation, is the source of raw water for WASD.
-Approximately 330 million gallons per day are withdrawn from the aquifer through wells extending an average of 80 feet below the ground surface to meet the needs of the County.
+See the Infrustructure Element for more details on water supply.